KFreon/KaelsKabbage/content/posts/14-service-worker-updates/index.md

 {{% /splitRight  %}}
 {{% /split %}}

-{{% info %}}
-NOTE that the page is refreshed on service worker update.
+> NOTE that the page is refreshed on service worker update.
 This is to ensure that stylesheets and html changes are immediately visible (cached items will be revalidated on registration of the service worker in this case)
-{{% /info %}}

 # Issues
 One issue we had was local testing.
 CRA doesn't run the service worker when doing an `npm start` as there isn't really a server for it to run on.
 See the [documentation](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) for info.